 - Reduce isolation and maintain socialization: Pain may limit mobility.
 Isolation fosters depression.
 If you cannot go out, spend time with trusted friends and family that can come to visit you.

 - Find support groups: Conferring with other people who have a similar diagnosis and understanding of your situation can be therapeutic.
 They can be a source of comfort and invaluable support.
-You can find fibromyalgia support groups in your state by going to the National Fibromyalgia and Chronic Pain Association’s website.
+You might be more comfortable finding an online support group, since it won’t require leaving the house.

 - Reach out to others: Identify a trusted person you can talk with to share your feelings, concerns, fears, and achievements regarding your medical and mental health conditions